wolfSSL/wolfssl/IDE/STM32Cube/README.md

 2. Run the “STM32CubeMX” tool.
 3. Under “Manage software installations” click “INSTALL/REMOVE” button.
 4. From Local and choose “I-CUBE-WOLFSSL-WOLFSSL.pack”.
+5. Accept the GPLv2 license.
+Contact wolfSSL at sales@wolfssl.com for a commercial license and support/maintenance.

 ### STM32 Cube Pack Usage